BosenkoTM/nosql-workshop/01-environment/LocalDocker.md

 To stop the environment, execute the following command:

 ```
-docker-compose stop
+sudo docker compose stop
 ```

-after that it can be re-started using `docker-compose start`.
+after that it can be re-started using `sudo docker compose start`.

 To stop and remove all running container, execute the following command:

 ```
-docker-compose down
+sudo docker compose down
 ```